andym80/diagram-to-db/README.md

 ## Clinic Database/SQL
-We have created a relational database from a clinic.
+We have created a relational database from a clinic diagram.
 All the information was inserted into 'clinic' database classified by:

-- id
+- Patients
-- name
+- Medical histories
-- date of birth
-- escape_attempts
+- Treatments
-- neutered
+- Invoices items
-- weight_Kg
+- Invoices

-I have used PostgreSQL shell and pgAdmin4 to get a graphical view to sort and manage every data.
+We have used PostgreSQL shell and pgAdmin4 to get a graphical view to sort and manage every data.

 ## Tools
 PostgreSQL & pgAdmin 4